 There are modest local commemorations.
-Behind the children's playground on Goose Green in East Dulwich (a few yards from the North-West corner of Peckham Rye) is a mural by the artist Stan Peskett entitled "William Blake's Vision of Angels", was commissioned in 1993 by the Dulwich Festival.
+Behind the children's playground on Goose Green in East Dulwich (a few yards from the North-West corner of Peckham Rye) is a mural by the artist Stan Peskett entitled "William Blake's Vision of Angels", commissioned in 1993 by (and for) the Dulwich Festival.
 It was vandalised in 1997 and, like many London murals, has seen better days.
 A more recent (and, one hopes, more permanent) commemoration was the planting of an oak tree tree in the approximate location of the place where Blake as a boy saw his second vision.

-In Soho a modern block of flats stands on his birthplace, with a commemorative plaque at the entrance, but with little Blakean resonance in style and execution.
+In Soho a modern block of flats stands on his birthplace, with a commemorative plaque at the entrance, but with no Blakean resonance in style and execution.
 His plain and rather dilapidated gravestone (shared with his wife Catherine) can be seen in Bunhill Fields.
 The behemoth Paolozzi statue in the forecourt of the British Library is based on Blake's celebrated image of Newton.

-Pictured below is the disused waiting room at Peckham Rye station, on the man line from London Bridge and Victoria.
+Pictured below is the disused waiting room at Peckham Rye station, on the main line from London Bridge and Victoria.
 The station was built for the London, Chatham & Dover Railway in 1865 and designed by Charles Henry Driver (1832–1900), who was also the architect of the magnificent Abbey Mills and Crossness pumping stations.

 The waiting room was closed down and bricked up for more than half a century but has now been partially restored.